zachdixon/timeline-tech-challenge/README.md

 1. Push to your repo
 1. Email us a link to your repo when you're done

-## App features
+## Application Requirements

-The Timeline should take 2 seconds per year (so a 50 year-old would have a 100 second timeline), and change for every event.
+You’ll be building small a application that plays back events from a persons life.
+The events are described in the [timelines.json](https://github.com/articulate/timeline-tech-challenge/blob/master/timelines.json) file.
+The application requires a simple UI that will display the text for the event and a play and pause button.
 The text of the event should read "At age [age], [firstname] [event]."

-A simple div which changes content will suffice.
-Also, a button which changes with the state of the timeline (play when paused, pause when playing, reset when finished) and which responds to clicks.
-You may style the button if you like, but simple text ("play"/"pause"/"reset") is enough.
+The rate at which the events should playback is 2 seconds per age of the person and the event should be displayed at the correct time in that range.
+So, for a 50 year old man, it would take 100 seconds to playback all the events, if the second event took place at 10 years old - that event should be displayed at 20 seconds.

+When you press play, the events should start being displayed and the play button should turn into a pause button.
+Pressing Pause should act as expected.
+Once all events have played the user should be able to restart playback.

+You will not be judged on visual design, although making it look nice won’t hurt.

 ### A few notes and requirements